Mairie de Vitry-sur-Seine station

-Mairie de Vitry-sur-Seine (/fr/) is an upcoming underground station on Line 15 of the Paris Métro.
+Mairie de Vitry-sur-Seine (/fr/) is an upcoming underground station on Line 15 of the Paris Metro.
 It is part of the Grand Paris Express project.
 The station is located in the town of Vitry-sur-Seine at the intersection of Rue Édouard-Tremblay and Avenue Maximilien-Robespierre.

 The station will serve as an interchange point between Line 15 and Île-de-France tramway Line 9, and will be located close to the Vitry-sur-Seine Town Hall (Mairie de Vitry-sur-Seine), Val-de-Marne Museum of Contemporary Art and Coteau-Marcel Rosette Park.

+The station will first open in autumn 2027 when service starts on Line 15.